Fats - the good, the bad, and the ugly

 Trans fats are dangerous for our health because they can lead to:

-Trans fat not only raises bad-LDL cholesterol they also reduce levels of healthy HDL-cholesterol .
+- Trans fat not only raises bad LDL cholesterol, it also reduces levels of healthy HDL cholesterol .

 Trans fat used to be a bigger problem than they are today.
 Nowadays, manufacturers rarely add trans fats to foods, and they must declare them on a food's ingredients list.
 So, to be sure you are avoiding them, check the ingredients list.
 However, many takeaway foods contain trans fats, which do not have food labels.